JBris/sqlkata_testing/README.md

 # sqlkata_testing
-Testing features for the SqlKata Query Builder
+Testing features of the SqlKata Query Builder for different database backends.